 Australian research has found that killing cats causes a rapid rebound in population (Lazenby et al, 2014).

 More research is required to determine how any impact wild cats in non-urban and peri urban areas have on wildlife can be reduced.

-1080 is banned in most countries in the world because of the considerable suffering that occurs to any species who ingests a fatal dose.
+1080 is banned in most countries in the world because of the considerable suffering that occurs to any species who ingests it.

 Contrary to claims by Australian governments and the poisons industry, native animals do die from 1080.
-It also poisonous to farmed animals, working dogs and companion dogs.
+It also poisonous to sheep, cows, horses, working dogs, companion dogs and cats.

 This footage, taken by a farmer who has suffered the deaths of a number of his dogs to 1080, on his own property, shows how they die.
 (He lives far from a vet and had no gun to shoot the dog.
 There is no antidote, anyway).

 Killing Shroedingers Feral Cat describes the suffering of a cat who had been poisoned by 1080 (Marks C, 2013).
 Although the scientist does not like cats, he chose to kill the cat rather than continue to witness their suffering.

 1080-laced baits are known to be carried by birds such as ravens and dropped onto ‘non-target’ properties, including in farmed animal water troughs.